Intro to World History

 Class Introduction

-This Aralia World History course covers broadly, chronologically, and topically the chief features of civilizations from the earliest river civilizations to World War II.
-The topics include but are not limited to Mesopotamia, Egypt, Greece, Rome, Islamic Empires, European kingdoms, Age of Discovery, Renaissance, Scientific Revolution, Enlightenment, French Revolution, Imperialism, Russian Revolution, WWI, Global Depression, and WWII.
-The Core material is based on primary sources, textual readings, writings, projects, and other supplemental materials.
-Students will develop literacy and historical thinking skills through extensive reading and writing activities and project-based learning.
-This class is intended to provide college readiness skills such as evidence-based reading and writing.
+This Aralia World History course covers chronologically the characteristics of civilizations from the earliest river civilizations to World War II.
+The topics include but are not limited to Mesopotamia, Egypt, Greece, Rome, Islamic Empire, European kingdoms, Age of Exploration, Renaissance, Scientific Revolution, Enlightenment, French Revolution, Imperialism, Russian Revolution, World War I, Global Economic Depression, and World War II.
+Students will develop their reading, writing, and historical thinking skills through extensive reading and writing activities, as well as project-based learning.

 Outcome